Article

 However you communicate with other members of your business, the platform should offer a rewarding and unique communication experience.
 When you send out a message, whether a chat or a report, people should want to read it.
 The content needs to be succinct and engaging, which is why an internal content strategy is also important.
 There’s nothing worse than a clogged-up inbox that screams ‘delete without reading’.

 The budget available will influence how far things can change.
 We all know, you can only make the decisions that your budget allows for!
 For example, your business may require a completely new intranet, or parts of the existing intranet may only need updates, such as adding a social network, a mobile application, or integrated search solution.
 Timelines should also be set to ensure the changes take place on time.
 Are there other projects that this might be contingent upon?
 And what about available staffing?
-These should all be considered.
+These should all be considered as part of your strategic communication plan.

 It’s also essential to inform employees about what’s happening so they can be part of the new internal communication strategy.
 You’ve listened to their opinions so now it’s time to put the new communication channels in place.
-Great ways to do this are creating a competition to come up with a new name, a new design theme, and creating a diverse group of champions who are responsible for promoting adoption, usage, and engagement.
+Great ways to do this are creating a competition to come up with a new name, a new design theme, and creating a diverse group of champions who are responsible for promoting adoption, usage, and engagement as part of the strategic plan.

 5. Review and Improve

-For an internal communication strategy to be successful it should be regularly reviewed.
-It should have short and long-term goals to measure its success.
+For an internal communication strategy plan to be successful it should be regularly reviewed.
+It should have short and long-term goals to measure its success and desired outcomes.

-Often the hardest part of this step is defining “what to measure”!
+Often the hardest part of this step is defining “what key metrics to measure”!

 Social advocacy should also be measured as this is a core part of the success of a business.
-If staff are liking and sharing messages you’re communicating to them then the formula is working.
+If staff are liking and sharing key messages you’re communicating to them, then the formula is working.

 Not everything will work.
 Give the changes time, and if they’re not successful then make changes.
-Improved communication strategy is a rolling program that will grow with the business.
+Improved communication strategy plan is a rolling program that will help grow with the business and achieve desired outcomes.

 8 Internal Communication Best Practices for your Company